 We encourage you to read our user reviews of each VPN service before settling on a provider.
 Once that’s done, all you need to do is sign up with your credit card information (an easy way is to click on the links beneath each mini-review).
 You should receive a confirmation email with your login information and links to the relevant apps.
 Proceed to download those directly from the website or relevant app store.
 Restart your device after the installation is complete.

-Once your login information is successfully authenticated, the VPN service should ping you about a list of available server locations.
+Once your login information is successfully authenticated, the VPN network service should ping you about a list of available server locations.
 Browse through them until you find an option for Australia.
 Some providers let you select a server based on country alone, while others let you select by city.

 A successful connection will normally be indicated by a green icon on your taskbar or a VPN symbol at the top of your smartphone screen.
 Now your connection will be anonymous and secure, and you’ll be browsing the internet with an Australian IP address.